-Jillian is an associate in Dorsey’s Labor & Employment group, where she focuses her practice on employment litigation and advice, and on labor law issues.
+Jillian is a Partner in Dorsey’s Labor & Employment group, where she focuses her practice on employment litigation and advice, and on labor law issues.
 Jillian assists employers in investigating and responding to internal complaints, agency charges, and lawsuits based on allegations of discrimination, harassment, retaliation, breach of contract, conversion, wage and leave statute violations, and whistleblower claims.
 In her advice practice, she helps clients avoid litigation and be in the best position possible if an employee does bring a claim.
 Jillian also helps employers navigate union grievances and unfair labor practice charges.

 Social media has created a minefield of concerns for both employees and employers.
 The news is full of stories of employees documenting their questionable off-duty conduct on social media, or posting comments containing racist or derogatory remarks.
 Often, the employer—or sometimes, the rest of the online community—will demand that the employee be fired.
 In such a scenario many employers may be wondering: What could prevent an employer from lawfully terminating an employee based on social media activity, and what steps can employers take to best handle these situations?

 Last year an employee of a large corporate bank was terminated following a racist rant on Facebook.
 Throngs of customers contacted the bank, threatening to close their accounts if the employee was not fired.
 The employee was promptly terminated for her “reprehensible” comments.

 Many readers may remember the notable case of a public relations director in 2013, who, before boarding a flight to South Africa, tweeted: “Going to Africa.
 Hope I don’t get AIDS.
 Just kidding.
 I’m white!”
 Despite her 170 followers, her tweet immediately went viral worldwide.
 By the time she landed in South Africa eleven hours later, her manager had informed her that she’d been fired.